AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 The darkness grew thicker as I watched from my vantage point.
 I was afraid of the dark as a child.
 I still sleep with a small light on in the bathroom even now.
 Did you know that?
 The fog rolled in with my demon - my own personal monster.
 It whispered what I was thinking, 'monster'.

-No matter how many times I told myself I wasn't a monster, the words my mother said the day I sparked still echoed in my head.
+No matter how many times I told myself I wasn't a monster my mother's words still echod in my head.
+She was afraid of me.
+Of the thing I might become.
+I didn't blame her, when your entire family is ripped apart by the supernatural you tend to be wary of any being who displays that power.
 I was a monster.
 I thought I was past this, but obviously not.
 My dreams echoed my self worth.

 I knew what was next and I wanted to turn away to leave this awful dream - the one I have every night for as long as I could remember.
 But I stayed because you drew me here.